-January 12, 2021
+January 12, 2021; revised March 10, 2022

-Continuum Green Energy ("Continuum") is a renewable energy group based in India, focusing on large-scale wind farms which can be co-located with solar photovoltaic (PV) installations.
-Continuum was founded in 2009 and currently has a total portfolio of 2.0 GW, with an operating capacity of 757.4 MW across six renewable projects in five states in India.
-One of the projects, the Periyapatti plant in Tamil Nadu, is a wind farm co-located with solar PV arrays.
-This plant is India's largest wind and solar co-located power project, with 148 MW of wind and 78.8 MW of solar.
+Continuum Green Energy Ltd, Singapore ("Continuum") is a Singaporean renewable energy holding company.
+Through its fully owned subsidiary, Continuum Green Energy (India) Pvt Ltd, India, it focuses on large-scale wind farms which can be co-located with solar photovoltaic (PV) installations in India.
+Continuum has a total portfolio of 4.0 GW, with an operating capacity and under construction capacity of 1,299.8 MW across seven renewable projects in four Indian states.
+Among the projects, the Periyapatti plant in Tamil Nadu and Rajkot - III plant in Gujarat, are wind farms co-located with solar PV arrays.
+These plants are among India's largest wind and solar co-located power projects.
 Continuum targets an installed capacity of up to 4 GW within the next 3-5 years.
+The original framework has been updated to include Continuum Green Energy Ltd, Singapore as the issuer, as well in respect of the timeframe for allocation of proceeds.